oanguenot/simctl-cli/README.md

 # simcli

-Experimental command line tool written in Swift using [Swift-Argument-Parser](https://github.com/apple/swift-argument-parser) for automating tasks needed to test an application in the Simulator.
+`simcli` is an experimental command line tool written in Swift using [Swift-Argument-Parser](https://github.com/apple/swift-argument-parser) for automating tasks needed to test an application in the Simulator.

 ## Description